Swissair: Ascension

-In 1948, the airport in Dübendorf, which served as the base of Swissair, was relocated to Zurich-Kloten.
+In 1948, the airport in Dübendorf, which had served as the base of Swissair, was relocated to Zürich-Kloten.
 Military aviation continued in Dübendorf.
-The next year Swissair plunged into a financial crisis due to a sudden devaluation of the British pound because fares, except traffic to the United States, were calculated in British currency.
-At that time, the traffic to England made up 40 percent of Swissair's revenue.
+The next year, Swissair plunged into a financial crisis due to a sudden devaluation of the British pound because fares, except for traffic to the United States, were calculated in British currency.
+At that time, traffic to England made up 40 per cent of Swissair's revenue.

 In June 1950, Walter Berchtold, manager of Swiss Federal Railways, was elected to the directorial board of Swissair and served as the director.
 In 1971, he created the corporate culture of Swissair.
-He grasped the importance of corporate image and corporate identity, and after the example of BOAC's "Speedbird", he introduced the arrow-shaped Swissair logo.
+He grasped the importance of corporate image and corporate identity and after the example of BOAC's "Speedbird", he introduced the arrow-shaped Swissair logo.
 Giving flight personnel a distinct uniform was also an important move.
-At the time, flight attendants' uniforms resembled the gray-blue ones of the Swiss Women's Army Corps, so Berchtold introduced ones in a modish marine blue, and Swissair initiated a veritable fashion competition among European airlines.
+At the time, flight attendants' uniforms resembled the grey-blue ones of the Swiss Women's Army Corps, so Berchtold introduced ones in a modish marine blue.
+Swissair initiated a veritable fashion competition among European airlines.

-In 1952, the cabin layout on northern trans-Atlantic routes was changed to one with a first and a tourist class.
-The first class had comfortable chairs in which one could sleep, given the name "Slumberettes".
-Those sleeping chairs were soon succeeded by beds, modeled after the U.S. Pullman railway cars.
-Two adjacent seats were moved toward each other and formed a lower berth.
+In 1952, the cabin layout on northern trans-Atlantic routes was changed to one with a first and a tourist (economy) class.
+The first-class cabin had comfortable chairs in which one could sleep, given the name "Slumberettes".
+Those sleeping chairs were soon succeeded by beds, modelled after the US Pullman railway cars.
+Two adjacent seats were moved towards each other and formed a lower berth.
 The wall panel could be folded downward, forming the upper berth in which the other person could sleep.
-A year later, tourist class was introduced on European flights.
+A year later, a tourist class cabin was introduced on intra-European flights.

-In 1953 Swissair, with the city of Basel, founded a charter company called Balair, reusing the name of one of its predecessors, a company that initially used older Swissair aircraft to fly to holiday destinations.
+In 1953, Swissair, with the city of Basel, founded a charter company called Balair, reusing the name of one of its predecessors, a company that initially used older Swissair aircraft to fly to holiday destinations.